Cannabis Terpenes: What Are Terps?

 WHY DO CANNABIS PLANTS SMELL?

 Interestingly, many botanists and scientists believe that terpenes originally developed in plants as a deterrent to pests and animals.
 Some aroma compounds, like linalool, are even used in insect repellents.
 Though they were intended to be a protective mechanism, cannabis terpenes are ironically one of the most attractive aspects of the plant.
-Today, many medical marijuana patients rely on how their body gravitates to certain terpene profiles to help identify what strains may work for them.
+Today, many medical marijuana patients rely on how their body responds to certain terpene profiles to help identify what strains may work for them.

 WHAT EXACTLY ARE TERPENES?